shortpatti/aboutme/pages/about.md

  Seattle, WA and remote
  September 2015 to July 2016

-- Wrote new feature announcements and task-oriented user guides for the Amazon Fulfillment Centers (FCs).
+Wrote feature announcements and task-oriented guides for the employees at the Amazon Fulfillment Centers (FCs).
-- Streamlined a weekly team status report for the Amazon executive team reducing the time to compile and deliver the report by ~4 hours (more than half).
-- Built a custom MadCap Flare authoring environment and converted legacy documentation created in Microsoft Word and to maximize content reuse and reduce the cost of creating, managing, and publishing content.

 #### Contract Technical Writer &amp; System Admin